Robust Fleet Sizing for Multi-UAV Inspection Missions under Synchronized Replacement Demand: Experimental Validation

 We evaluate the four fleet-sizing rules using Monte Carlo simulation across five scenarios of increasing operational difficulty.
 Each scenario specifies the number of inspection sites, battery life, scan time per site, charge time, map dimensions, and flight speed.
 The number of active UAVs $m$ is determined by the ratio of total inspection workload to the per-vehicle capacity per sortie, where capacity accounts for usable battery life, scan duration, and inter-site transit.
 These parameters jointly determine $m$, the recovery ratio $R$, and the spare count $k$ under each sizing rule.
 Table~\ref{tab:results} summarizes the resulting $(m,R)$ pairs, fleet sizes, and performance outcomes.

-For each trial, site positions are drawn from a clustered spatial distribution within the operating area.
-Active UAVs are assigned spatially clustered subsets of sites using $k$-means clustering, and each UAV follows a nearest-neighbor route within its cluster.
-Travel times are perturbed by multiplicative noise drawn from a uniform distribution with a baseline coefficient of variation $\mathrm{CV}=0.15$, representing wind and airspeed variability.
-This value is the midpoint of the range evaluated in the robustness analysis of Section V-G, which sweeps CV from 0.00 to 0.30.
+The baseline coefficient of variation of the common-mode wind factor is set to $\mathrm{CV}=0.15$, the midpoint of the range swept in the robustness analysis of Section~V-G ($\mathrm{CV}$ from 0.00 to 0.30).
 Synchronization arises naturally from the shared launch time and similar route geometries.

 To measure demand concentration, we partition each mission timeline into non-overlapping 5-minute windows, rank them by the number of replacement requests, and define the top-decile windows as those in the highest 10\% by request count.
 Each scenario is evaluated over $N{=}1000$ independent trials per method.
-Trial seeds are shared across methods so that all sizing rules face identical site layouts and travel-time realizations.
-Only the spare count $k$ differs.
 Mission success requires that all sites are inspected and no spare exhaustion event occurs.
 We report empirical success rates, Wilson 95\% lower confidence bounds (WLB), and the burst-failure concentration metric defined below.